-The Commercial Paper issued by Solaria under the Programme will not be secured by any in rem guarantees (garantías reales) or guaranteed by any personal guarantees (garantías personales).
+The Commercial Paper issued by the Issuer under the Commercial Paper Programme will not be secured by any in rem guarantees (garantías reales) or guaranteed by any personal guarantees (garantías personales).
 The capital and the interest of the Commercial Paper will be secured by the Issuer's total net worth.